siegeon/magic.lambda.scheduler/README.md

 neither MM nor dd.
 These two patterns are mutually exclusive.
 If you supply an MM argument, you must also supply a dd argument, but you can supply a dd argument, without supplying an MM argument.

 The double asterix `**` implies _"any value"_, and means _"undefined"_.
-The only mandatory arguments is HH mm and ss, and must be supplied regardless of whether or not you create a weekday pattern, or a month/day pattern.
+The only mandatory arguments are HH mm and ss, and must be supplied regardless of whether or not you create a weekday pattern, or a month/day-of-month pattern.

 **Notice** - All times are interpreted as UTC times, and _not_ necessarily your local time.
 Have this in mind as you create your tasks.
 The frontend however, will convert dates and times as you create tasks to your local timezone.